-Shaped by a childhood gender-bending in theatres of suburban Dallas, Melanie found freedom challenging the gender binary early.
-Her latest short film, DRESS CODE (writer/dir./supporting), was recently featured on NBC Palm Springs; described as "a smart and affecting look at gender identity."
-Watch her interview with NBC Film Critic Manny dela Rosa HERE.
-Starring Lauren Lane (THE NANNY), it has screened at festivals internationally including NewFest and Cinema Diverse: The Palm Springs LGBTQ Film Festival (2021 Audience Award).
+Shaped by a childhood gender-bending in theatres of suburban Dallas, Melanie (she/they) found freedom challenging the gender binary early.
+Their latest short film, Dress Code (writer/dir./supporting), is featured on Girls in Film (GiF), NoBudge, and Vimeo Staff Channel: LGBTQIA+ Voices.
+NBC film critic Manny Dela Rosa called the project "a smart and affecting look at gender identity."
+Watch her interview with Manny HERE.
+Dress Code played at numerous festivals internationally including NewFest, CINEMQ (Shanghai) and Cinema Diverse: The Palm Springs LGBTQ Film Festival (2021 Audience Award).

-Melanie used to do stand-up in Austin for audiences of no more than 6 people, defining her voice after coming out as queer in the South.
-Working as a bar host at the time, daydreaming at the host stand paid off when she got the idea to write, direct, and star as a severely anxious comedian in her debut short, CHOKE ARTIST (Official Selection Lighthouse International Film Festival, Second Rounder AFF Screenplay Competition).
-Upon moving to Brooklyn, she co-wrote and played 7 erratic roles in BROOKLYN NO-NAMES Off-Broadway – awarded Best Script at the 2018 SheNYC Festival in the East Village.
+Melanie used to do stand-up in Austin for audiences of 10 people max, defining her voice after coming out as queer in the South.
+Working as a bar host at the time, daydreaming at the host stand paid off when she got the idea to write, direct, and star as a severely anxious comedian in her debut short, Choke Artist (Lighthouse International Film Festival, Second Rounder AFF Screenplay Competition).
+Upon moving to New York, she co-wrote and played 7 roles in tornadic comedy Brooklyn No-Names Off-Broadway - awarded Best Script at the 2018 SheNYC Festival.

 Melanie is an alum of Joan Scheckel's Filmmaking Series (Action Lab).
-She graduated Cum Laude with a B.F.A. in Acting from Texas State University – where she got her start as a playwright and where her first full-length play, BURNING AND DODGING, was produced.
-Her latest projects are the CHOKE ARTIST half-hour pilot and a feature psychodrama about young actors discovering their boundaries in devastating ways.
-She lives in Los Angeles.
+They have a B.F.A. in Acting from Texas State University, where they also studied playwriting and had their first full-length play, Burning and Dodging, produced.
+Melanie lives in LA and is working on a feature coming-of-age drama about actors discovering their boundaries in devastating ways.

 Photo by Arin Sang-urai